safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 yarn add @safe-global/auth-kit @web3auth/base @web3auth/modal @web3auth/openlogin-adapter
 ```

-If you run `yarn start` and see an error like `Module not found: Error: Can't resolve 'crypto'`, see [Fix Webback 5 Polyfill issues](#fix-webpack-5-polyfills-issue).
+If you run `yarn start` and see an error similar to `Module not found: Error: Can't resolve 'crypto'`, see [Fix Webback 5 Polyfill issues](#fix-webpack-5-polyfills-issue).

 ## Create SafeAuthKit Instance

-Create an instance of the [SafeAuthKit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/auth-kit/src/SafeAuthKit.ts) class providing the chosen adapter (e.g `Web3AuthAdapter`) and the kit configuration `SafeAuthConfig`.
+Create an instance of the [SafeAuthKit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/auth-kit/src/SafeAuthKit.ts) by providing the chosen adapter (e.g `Web3AuthAdapter`) and the kit configuration `SafeAuthConfig`.

 `Web3Auth` is the only provider type currently supported but we plan to add more providers in the future.